-According to Altus Group, each MLS® home sale or purchase generates an average of $49,625 in ancillary spending.
+According to Altus Group, each MLS® home sale or purchase generates an average of $52,043 in ancillary spending.
 This includes renovations, furniture and appliances, professional services, moving costs, and tax revenue to government.
-In 2011, more than 53,000 homes were purchased using the HBP, resulting in over $2.64 billion in spin-off spending and over 20,500 jobs.
+In 2015, HBP purchases are expected to result in over $2.9 billion in spin-off spending and more than 22,000 jobs.

 2. Follows Established Practice